elastic/kibana/rfcs/text/0017_url_service.md

 ### The client-side navigate endpoint

+__NOTE.__ We are currently investigating if we really need this endpoint.
+The main user of it was expected to be Cloud and Support to deeply link into Kibana, but we are now reconsidering if we want to support this endpoint and possibly find a different solution.

 The `/app/goto/_redirect/<locatorId>?params=...&paramsVersion=...` client-side
 endpoint will receive the locator ID and locator params, it will use those to find the locator and execute `locator.navigate(params)` method.